-It's a sunny morning in Magnolia Dell, Pretoria's most beautiful park, on the 29th of January, 1997.
+It's a sunny morning in Magnolia Dell, Pretoria's most beautiful park, on January 29, 1997.
 Kids are feeding ducks by the pond.
 A statue of Peter Pan grins down at pedestrians.
-In the parking area, Constable Jotti Wiese is stuffed in the boot of a car belonging to Grant Wentzel, an affluent commodities broker from Johannesburg.
+In the parking area, Constable Jotti Wiese is stuffed in the trunk of a car belonging to Grant Wentzel, an affluent commodities broker from Johannesburg.
 Wentzel is in the driver's seat wearing two hidden recording devices.
 This is the third MDMA deal in nine days for him, part of a sting set up by a police snitch.

 A white Nissan Sentra pulls up to Wentzel's car.
-Its occupant gets out and pops the boot, pulling out a bin liner.
-Ehlers and three other officers recognise him immediately: Dr Wouter Basson, a man the media would later dub "Dr Death" for his alleged crimes in Apartheid-era South Africa.
-Basson gives the bag to Wentzel, who hands him an envelope containing R60,000 (around £3,500 at today's conversion rate), Basson's cut of the deal that had gone down five days earlier, when Wentzel had been arrested.
+Its occupant gets out and pops the trunk, pulling out a trash bag.
+Ehlers and three other officers recognize him immediately: Dr. Wouter Basson, a man the media would later dub "Dr. Death" for his alleged crimes in Apartheid-era South Africa.
+Basson gives the bag to Wentzel, who hands him an envelope containing R60,000 (around $52,400 at today's conversion rate), Basson's cut of the deal that had gone down five days earlier, when Wentzel had been arrested.

 At this point, Ehlers makes his move.
 Basson tries to flee by ducking through the pond, a tactic that ends up slowing him down enough for the cops to catch up and make an arrest.

-The bin bag contained red and black caps filled with MDMA - MDMA that research chemist Tim McKibben would testify, at Basson's trial, was created by a "unique" synthesis and was more than 95 percent pure.
+The trash bag contained red and black caplets filled with MDMA--MDMA that research chemist Tim McKibben would testify, at Basson's trial, was created by a "unique" synthesis and was more than 95 percent pure.

-Within hours, National Intelligence and the South African Defence Force (SADF) had both placed furious calls to the station, asking about Basson and the documents.
+Within hours, National Intelligence and the South African Defense Force (SADF) had both placed furious calls to the station, asking about Basson and the documents.
 Ehlers was ordered to turn over all the documents he'd found to the Office for Serious Economic Offences.
-He had no idea he'd just uncovered the South African government's 20-year-old top-secret chemical and biological warfare (CBW) programme "Project Coast", which was being headed up by Basson.
+He had no idea he'd just uncovered the South African government's 20-year-old top-secret chemical and biological warfare (CBW) program, "Project Coast," which was being headed up by Basson.

 However, Coast's eventual mandate extended far beyond its relatively mundane origins.
 Basson and his cohorts created several front companies to regulate cash flow and divert attention from the military, with a main base of operations at Roodeplaat Research Laboratories near Pretoria.
 There, they developed an arsenal of CBW weapons and poisons.
-One of these was allegedly used to kill over 200 SWAPO prisoners-of-war in Namibia, the reports claiming they were injected with potent muscle relaxants and dumped into the ocean from a helicopter.
+One of these was allegedly used to kill more than 200 SWAPO prisoners of war in Namibia, the reports claiming they were injected with potent muscle relaxants and dumped into the ocean from a helicopter.

-Experiments with contraceptives were conducted on baboons and Beagle dogs with the ultimate goal of sterilising black women without their knowledge or consent.
-Classic spy stuff - umbrellas that could discharge toxins unnoticed, whisky and cigarettes laced with arsenic - were developed.
+Experiments with contraceptives were conducted on baboons and Beagle dogs, with the ultimate goal of sterilizing black women without their knowledge or consent.
+Classic spy stuff, like umbrellas that could discharge toxins unnoticed andas whiskey and cigarettes laced with arsenic, was developed.
 High-profile anti-Apartheid politicians, like the Reverend Frank Chikane, were poisoned.
 POWs were tied to trees, smeared with an experimental poison and left to die.

 It's here that our story picks up again.
 Hennie Jordaan, a scientist at a Coast front company named Delta G, is credited with the unique formula used to create the MDMA found by Ehlers that morning in Magnolia Dell.

-Lower-ranked scientists at Delta G were unaware of what they were involved in, with most of them told they were making rocket fuel for France.
-One employee, Johan Koekemoer, had been told the drugs were being synthesised for crowd-control purposes, but he was sceptical as his direct superior was unable to produce an official SADF brief for the project.
+Lower-ranked scientists at Delta G were unaware of what they were involved in.
+Most of them had been told they were making rocket fuel for France.
+One employee, Johan Koekemoer, had been told the drugs were being synthesized for crowd control purposes, but he was skeptical because his direct superior was unable to produce an official SADF brief for the project.

-MDMA of a historical quality had been produced on a large scale - that was fact.
+MDMA of a historical quality had been produced on a large scale.
+That was fact.
 But prosecutors weren't able to prove whether it had been sold to the public or not.
-However, the circumstances do support the prosecution's allegations; Basson was placed on official retirement in March of 1993, with a year-long contract to wind down Project Coast.
-Around 1994, the front companies were tail-spinning towards bankruptcy.
+However, the circumstances do support the prosecution's allegations.
+Basson was placed on official retirement in March of 1993, with a year-long contract to wind down Project Coast.
+Around 1994, the front companies were tail-spinning toward bankruptcy.

 Meanwhile, insanely pure ecstasy was turning up in other countries that Basson had queried his subordinates about.
-Locally, the potent MDMA - which dealers had christened "Basson's Brownies" - was doing the rounds at raves.
-Depending on who you ask, the evidence is either compelling or far too convenient to believe that Basson had indeed produced a kind of super-ecstasy drug and sold it for personal profit.
+Locally, the potent MDMA--which dealers had christened "Basson's Brownies"--was doing the rounds at raves.
+Depending on whom you ask, the evidence is either compelling or far too convenient to believe that Basson had indeed produced a kind of super-ecstasy drug and sold it for personal profit.

 Chandre Gould, a leading researcher on Project Coast and Wouter Basson, was unconvinced when I spoke to her.
-She's never even heard of Basson's Brownies.
+She had never even heard of Basson's Brownies.

 "This is where the evidence fails us," she said.
 "What we know is that Delta G produced a ton of ecstasy and a ton of [quaaludes].
 A literal ton.
 Some of that was made into pill and capsule form.
 We believe from the testimony of [former Delta G pharmacist] Steven Beukes that he had made what looked like [quaaludes].
 We don't know whether they were sold or not, or where the money went, or if Basson was involved in that.
 People believe that [he was] because he was caught with drugs, and [because of] Danie Phaal's evidence about being offered the drugs to sell.
 But aside from that, there is no other evidence."

-Gould's own book raises more questions on the issue of Project Coast's drug-dealing than it answers, especially with regards to the alleged destruction of the drugs.
+Gould's own book raises more questions on the issue of Project Coast's drug dealing than it answers, especially with regard to the alleged destruction of the drugs.
 Officially, all the drugs that had been manufactured by Project Coast were destroyed in January of 1993.
-Gene Louw, the new Minister of Defence, had ordered all the "incapacitants" dumped in the sea off Cape Agulhas by Cape Town.
+Gene Louw, the new minister of defense, had ordered all the "incapacitants" dumped in the sea off Cape Agulhas by Cape Town.
 Gould and her co-author attest to the facts: the proper officials were not involved in the process; Basson and his own employees loaded the drugs onto a truck, and the official with them had not verified the nature of the substances they loaded.

 Gould wrote: "The data on the certificate is confusing and does not correlate with the known facts, but in the absence of evidence to the contrary, that flimsy sheet of paper is the only documentary proof that the SADF's foray into the narcotics industry ended in the stormy seas off Cape Agulhas."§

-The evidence is circumstantial, but raises a massive question mark on where the ecstasy Basson brought to Magnolia Dell in 1997 had come from - and why it was also incredibly pure.
+The evidence is circumstantial, but it raises a massive question mark on where the ecstasy Basson brought to Magnolia Dell in 1997 had come from, and why it was so incredibly pure.